 Ask for a call, not a coffee date

 In the past, I always defaulted to the standard informational interview request of “Can I pick your brain over a cup of coffee?” — and I believe the approach is still worth your while when you're reaching out to a friend or close connection from your professional network.
-There's nothing wrong with catching up over a [virtual] cup of coffee and asking for some advice.
+There's nothing wrong with catching up over a [virtual networking] cup of coffee and asking for some advice.

 However, this type of request is not as effective when you're approaching someone who is practically a stranger.
 In those cases, you're better off asking for 10 minutes of someone's time over the phone.
 A 10-minute phone call requires less investment from the other person than a face-to-face (or screen) meeting.
 As a result, they're more likely to agree to share their pearls of wisdom with you.

 Sample networking messages